foundation/foundation-sites/docs/pages/typography-base.md

 <a class="" data-open-video="4:42"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>

 <div class="callout primary">
-  <p>Print styles use `!important` to ensure they aren't overriden by more specific selectors.
+  <p>Print styles use `!important` to ensure they aren't overridden by more specific selectors.
 This framework conscientiously avoids using `!important` declarations.
 This is one of the few components that does.</p>
 </div>